-If you live in Knoxville, there is good news as Tennessee is not one of the top ten states where fatal car accidents are most likely.
+If you live in Tennessee, there is good news as Tennessee is not one of the top ten states where fatal car accidents are most likely.
 However, Tennessee is also not one of the states where fatal motor vehicle crashes are least likely.
 This is a good reminder that it’s always important to take precautions like wearing a seat belt in vehicles and other protective gear when walking or cycling.
-Improvements in technology have made the roadways safer than before, but Knoxville personal injury attorneys could still be necessary if you were hurt in a car accident.
+Improvements in technology have made the roadways safer than before, but personal injury attorneys could still be necessary if you were hurt in a car accident.

 Rates For Various Risks

 Cars.com decided to research how dangerous car accidents are compared to other fatalities.
 Among the causes of death tracked by the CDC, heart disease kills 1 in 4 people and is the leading cause of death in the United States while falls kill 1 in 83, fire is 1 in 821 and diabetes is 1 in 34.
 Comparatively, there are many things more deadly than car accidents though they are still among the highest-probability causes of death with about 1 in 77 people killed annually in these wrecks.
 However, there is a bright side as continual efforts aim to make this number lower.

 The amount of fatal car accidents has been declining since 1985 as new features and design changes keep improving vehicle safety, and current technology like electronic stability controls make a big difference while future innovations like automated driving and crash avoidance systems are also expected to help significantly.

 Fortunately, people today face less risk for suffering fatal car accident injuries than in the past.
 Unfortunately, a crash can still result in injuries that require costly medical bills or time off from work.
 Contact us so that we can assist you when seeking the compensation you deserve from a negligent driver.